thaipham0912712/driver_monitoring_system/driver_cognitive_distraction/README.md

 ## Dataset Preperation

-The DAD dataset can be downloaded from its [official website](https://www.ei.tum.de/mmk/dad/) or [Gdrive](https://drive.google.com/drive/folders/1TVzNODlKiRKj60cwadnXofEsBkCDl1DZ?usp=sharing).
+The DAD dataset can be downloaded from [Gdrive](https://drive.google.com/drive/folders/1TVzNODlKiRKj60cwadnXofEsBkCDl1DZ?usp=sharing).

 ## Running the Code